cdevries380/coffee-sales-analysis/README.md

 # Coffee Sales Analysis

-This project analyzes coffee sales data using SQL and simple visualizations in Google Sheets.
-The goal is to uncover patterns in customer behavior and sales trends that could help inform business decisions.
+This project analyzes coffee sales data I retrieved from Kaggle.
+Based on the data available, I think it would be helpful as a business owner to know sales trends across the whole year to identify the busiest times of the day in general.
+In addition, the data includes sales amounts for 8 distinct beverage types.
+Knowing which beverages sell the most could help inform decisions on promotions and product inventory.
 ## Data Cleaning

 Before starting the analysis, I performed basic data cleaning steps to make sure the dataset was ready: